Hydrogen iodide: Synthesis

-This method is usually employed to generate high-purity samples.
+This method, which can be catalyzed by platinum, is usually employed to generate high-purity samples.
 For many years, this reaction was considered to involve a simple bimolecular reaction between molecules of H_{2} and I_{2}.
 However, when a mixture of the gases is irradiated with the wavelength of light equal to the dissociation energy of I_{2}, about 578 nm, the rate increases significantly.
-This supports a mechanism whereby I_{2} first dissociates into 2 iodine atoms, which each attach themselves to a side of an H_{2} molecule and break the H−H bond:
+This supports a mechanism whereby I_{2} first dissociates into two iodine atoms, which each attach themselves to a side of an H_{2} molecule and break the H−H bond: